-Saharan Dust Cloud Arrives At The U.S. Gulf Coast, Bringing The Haze
+Saharan Dust Cloud Arrives At The U.S. Gulf Coast, Bringing Haze

 "This layer can travel and impact locations thousands of miles away from its African origins," the agency says, "which is one reason why NOAA uses the lofty perspective of its satellites to track it."

-As the dust crosses the Atlantic, "it usually occupies a 2 to 2.5-mile-thick layer of the atmosphere with its base starting about 1 mile above the surface," NOAA hurricane researcher Jason Dunion says.
+As the dust crosses the Atlantic, "it usually occupies a 2- to 2.5-mile-thick layer of the atmosphere with its base starting about 1 mile above the surface," NOAA hurricane researcher Jason Dunion said.

-As the dust moved across Louisiana on Thursday, images from the ground showed it had turned the sky a milky color, with not a trace of blue.
+As the dust moved across Louisiana on Thursday, images from the ground showed it had turned the sky a milky color with not a trace of blue.

 Since everyone else is posting.
 Here are my early shots of the #SaharanAirLayer in Mandeville, LA.
 Not as much hazy at the surface but just an overall milky appearance to the air.
 No blue sky at all. pic.twitter.com/kq9X5Svz7v— Christopher Bannan (@ulmwxr) June 25, 2020

-"Typically, you lose the blue sky for more hazy, milky sky," Shepherd says.
+"Typically, you lose the blue sky for more hazy, milky sky," Shepherd said.
 "You tend to see more vivid sunsets and sunrises because of the scattering properties of the dust interacting with the sunlight.

 "So those are sort of the optical effects.
 But I think people that suffer from allergies or perhaps have some kind of allergy to dust or particulate matter, they actually might not find it so amusing.
 They may have some health issues."

-Experts also note that the dust could add to challenges faced by people infected with the COVID-19 coronavirus, complicating the respiratory ailments they face.
+Experts also noted that the dust could add to challenges faced by people infected with the coronavirus, complicating the respiratory ailments they face.

-The dust is already affecting air quality in the mainland U.S., with the EPA's "Air Now" monitoring map showing the southern rim of gulf states draped in warning colors of yellow and orange.
+The dust is already affecting air quality on the U.S. mainland, with the Environmental Protection Agency's AirNow monitoring map showing the southern rim of Gulf states draped in warning colors of yellow and orange.

-By Thursday morning, Lake Charles, La., was reporting "the highest air quality index value in the country," at 114, as member station WWNO reported.
+By Thursday morning, Lake Charles, La., was reporting "the highest air quality index value in the country," at 114, as NPR member station WWNO reported.

-In addition to causing dramatic sunsets, the Saharan dust cloud also serves at least two positive purposes: it tends to hamper the development of hurricanes, due to its warm, dry air, according to NOAA.
+In addition to causing dramatic sunsets, the Saharan dust cloud also serves at least two positive purposes: It tends to hamper the development of hurricanes, due to its warm, dry air, according to NOAA.

-The dust also "plays an important ecological role, such as fertilizing soils in the Amazon and building beaches in the Caribbean," NASA's Earth Observatory says.
+The dust also "plays an important ecological role, such as fertilizing soils in the Amazon and building beaches in the Caribbean," NASA's Earth Observatory said.

-Each year, the NASA unit says, winds in North Africa loft about 800 million metric tons of desert dust into the air, often scattering the dust thousands of miles away.
+Each year, the NASA unit said, winds in North Africa loft about 800 million metric tons of desert dust into the air, often scattering the dust thousands of miles away.